 Ronald Keith Parks, Ph.D., Director

-The Macintosh-based student workstations include audio sub-mixers, MIDI keyboard synthesizers, Audio/MIDI interfaces, headphones, and a variety of software supporting computer-based music notation, MIDI sequencing, digital synthesis, digital audio editing and digital signal processing, computer assisted instruction, word processing and data management, computer aided presentations, and internet-based activities.
-Follow the links below for lab hours, policies, employment information, and software offerings.
+The Macintosh-based student workstations include MIDI keyboard synthesizers, Audio/MIDI interfaces, headphones, and a variety of software supporting computer-based music notation, MIDI sequencing, digital synthesis, digital audio editing, digital signal processing, computer assisted instruction, word processing and data management, computer aided presentations, and internet-based activities.
+Follow the links below for lab hours, policies, and software offerings.

 The Computer Music Studio is a singe-user workstation designed primarily for advanced electroacoustic music composition, interactive computer music composition, and score production.
 The single-user Macintosh-based workstation is designed for composition and realization of computer music and audio production projects.
 The Studio is available to students currently enrolled in music composition classes or by special permission of the director.
 Follow the links below for the studio schedule, policies, and software offerings.